Unique, exotic, and fascinating are some adjectives that can be used to describe bat flower.

 Although the shape is a little unusual, it can be your new favorite in the flower garden.

-1. Facts and Characteristics
+1. Bat Flower Facts and Characteristics

 As a native tropical flowery plant of Asia, these flowers grow wildly in Southern China, especially in Yunnan Province.